jarsonX/vba_uoc/README.md

 # Overview
-This repository includes projects for final part of the course **Excel/VBA for Creative Problem Solving by University of Colorado Boulder**.
+This repository includes projects for the final part of the course **Excel/VBA for Creative Problem Solving by University of Colorado Boulder**.

 # Course description